 We are able to choose curriculum/ materials/ approaches which suit each unique child.
 Children have the time to explore and develop their personal interests using the tools of education.

-I do not need to rush out the door for school buses, waking sleeping babies, preparing school lunches etc. It also means we can enjoy great holidays outside of the "peak school holiday season".
+Another homeschooling benefit is that we do not need to rush out the door for school buses.
+We don't need to wake sleeping babies, prepare school lunches or even stick to school semesters.
+This means that we can enjoy great holidays outside of the "peak school holiday season" and often have a cheaper holiday due to this reason.

-Allows for differences in ability without giving labels - both for those who excel and for those who struggle in a school setting.
+Homeschooling allows for differences in ability without giving labels - both for those who excel and for those who struggle in a school setting.
 Each child is unique with God given academic abilities.
-Homeschooling can allow them to grow and develop in their time and at their pace.
+This homeschooling benefit can allow them to grow and develop in their time and at their pace.

 The whole premise on which this website is based is the fact that your children and your family are unique!
 That is why this site is not out to sell you any type of curriculum or push you into a certain direction.
 Rather, the aim is that you discover your uniqueness as a family as far as goals, direction, children, personalities and therefore learning styles and curriculum.